FrederickGeek8/freddy.us/_posts/2023-10-06-thinking-about-grad-school.md

   - /personal/2023/10/06/thinking-about-grad-school.html
 description:
-  I have been wanting to apply for grad school for a long time, but as the mathematically obsessed person I am feels frozen trying to find direction and suitable programs to apply to.
+  I have been wanting to apply for grad school for a long time, but as the mathematically obsessed person I feel frozen trying to find direction and suitable programs to apply to.
 I sent this long message to the CTO of my company -- a Physicist and my direct report who is going to be writing me a letter of recommendation for grad school -- in hopes of finding some direction